Evolinc/Evolinc-II/README.md

 Evolinc-II minimally requires the following input data

-1. A FASTA file of lincRNA sequences of all genomes to be interrogated
+1. A FASTA file of lincRNA sequences of all genomes to be interrogated.
-2. A single column text file with all species listed in order of phylogenetic relatedness to the query species
+2. A single column text file with all species listed in order of phylogenetic relatedness to the query species.
+See Discussion_on_species_list.txt for more info.
 3. Evolinc-II can optionally incorporate genome annotation files (GTF) and known lincRNA datasets from target species in FASTA format.
+4. Currently, Evolinc-II iterates through all of its analyses using a tab-delimited file that contains all of this information, including file names and species abbreviations.
+See Discussion_on_BLASTing_file.txt for more info.

 # Availability